dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 You are given:

-  - `seed.c`: the main part of the C code in the paper (so you don't have to type it in).
+  - `code/step1/seed.c`: the main part of the C code in the paper (so you don't have to type it in).

    - the `check` recipe in the `Makefile` for making and checking